About

 In late October, Pastor Couser, Mr. Kesar, and members of the Concordia Prep Chapel Leaders class visited St. Paul Lutheran Church and School - Catonsville for a special chapel.

-• Welcome St. Paul Lutheran Church and School
+• Welcome St. Paul Lutheran School - Catonsville

 • Fall Play

 The Theatre Department presented All I Really Need to Know I Learned in Kindergarten in October.
-This tightly woven adaptation of Robert Fulghum's book was an evening of theatrical storytelling in 20 short scenes enhanced through the use of live piano underscoring.
+This tightly woven adaptation of Robert Fulghum's book was an evening of theatrical storytelling in 20 short vignettes that were enhanced through the use of live piano underscoring.

 • Forensics Field Trip